matt-phan/matt_blog/_posts/2021-02-26-regression-function.md

 categories: jekyll update
 ---

+The LSE Department of Economics organised a 'Python 4 Economics' week, where undergraduate economists use Python to address economic issues.

+My team was tasked with exploring questions about inequality on COVID-19 outcomes.
+This involved us plotting bivariate and multivariate regressions between multiple features.
-Here, I wrote a function to run bivariate and multivariate linear regression using OLS, visualise the regressions in both 2D and 3D and add the option to plot a coefficient plot.
+To automate the boilerplate code, I wrote a function to run bivariate and multivariate linear regression using OLS, visualise the regressions in both 2D and 3D and add the option to plot a coefficient plot.

 This is a post in progress.
-More will be added later :)
+More will be added later.

 {% highlight python %}
 # Define a function to perform OLS bivariate and multivariate linear regression